tillkamppeter/ippusbxd/readme.md

 Once the dependencies are installed simply run: make

-That will run a makefile which will inturn run cmake.
+That will run a makefile which will in turn run cmake.
 This makefile also supports several GNU-style make commands such as clean, and redep.

 Installation on a system with systemd, UDEV, and cups-filters
 =======